emily-palaska/mosaic/results/synthesis/query0s.md

 # String Code Synthesis
-Query `Create Regression, SVM, Tree, AdaBoost and Bayes classifiers.
-Compare the classifiers and plot them.`
+Query `Create classifiers with names Regression, SVM, Tree, AdaBoost and Bayes classifiers.
+Compare them and plot them.`
 ## Script Variables
 - make_pipeline:<br>
 >make_pipeline() is a function in scikit-learn that allows us to create a pipeline of machine